kestra-io/docs/content/blogs/2023-11-27-yaml-crashcourse.md

 tagged_datetime: !!timestamp 2024-04-24T02:42:00+02:00
 ```

-Since Kestra natively supports strongly-typed inputs and task properties, **usually you don't need to use these data type tags**.
+Since Kestra natively supports strongly typed inputs and task properties, **usually you don't need to use these data type tags**.
 However, if you use it, Kestra will correctly parse the value as the specified data type.

 Here is an example you can use to validate how Kestra parses various data types: